 contosodev.onmicrosoft.com, the domain name required to authenticate this user is

 contosotest.onmicrosoft.com.
 When the user is a native user of the Azure AD linked to Azure Server, and is not an MSA account, no domain name or tenant ID is required.
-To enter the parameter (beginning with SSMS version 17), in the Connect to Database dialog box, complete the dialog box, selecting Active Directory Universal Authentication, click Options, click the Connection Properties tab, check the AD domain name or tenant ID box, and provide authenticating authority, such as the domain name (contosotest.onmicrosoft.com) or the guid of the tenant ID.
+To enter the parameter (beginning with SSMS version 17.2), in the Connect to Database dialog box, complete the dialog box, selecting Active Directory - Universal with MFA authentication, click Options, complete the User name box, and then click the Connection Properties tab.
+Check the AD domain name or tenant ID box, and provide authenticating authority, such as the domain name (contosotest.onmicrosoft.com) or the GUID of the tenant ID.

 Universal Authentication limitations for SQL Database and SQL Data Warehouse

-- SSMS is the only tool currently enabled for MFA through Active Directory Universal Authentication.
+- SSMS and SqlPackage.exe are the only tools currently enabled for MFA through Active Directory Universal Authentication.

-- Only a single Azure Active Directory account can log in for an instance of SSMS using Universal Authentication.
+- SSMS version 17.2, supports multi-user concurrent access using Universal Authentication with MFA.
+Version 17.0 and 17.1, restricted a log in for an instance of SSMS using Universal Authentication to a single Azure Active Directory account.
 To log in as another Azure AD account, you must use another instance of SSMS.
 (This restriction is limited to Active Directory Universal Authentication; you can log in to different servers using Active Directory Password Authentication, Active Directory Integrated Authentication, or SQL Server Authentication).

 - SSMS supports Active Directory Universal Authentication for Object Explorer, Query Editor, and Query Store visualization.

-- Neither DacFx nor the Schema Designer support Universal Authentication.
+- The SSMS Table Designer does not support Universal Authentication.

 - There are no additional software requirements for Active Directory Universal Authentication except that you must use a supported version of SSMS.